ugr-sail/sinergym/docs/source/pages/introduction.rst

    information on how to report issues is available `here <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`__.

-*Synergym* includes the following features:
+*Sinergym* includes the following features:

    - ⚙️  **Simulation engines compatibility**. *Sinergym* is currently compatible with the `EnergyPlus Python API <https://energyplus.readthedocs.io/en/latest/api.html>`__ for controller-building communication.
 Future updates may include additional engines such as `OpenModelica <https://openmodelica.org/>`__.